-Turi (formerly Dato (formally Graphlab)) claims to automate this stuff, using their own libraries, which are a little… opaque. (update - recently they opensourced a bunch so perhaps this has changed?)
+Turi (formerly Dato (formally Graphlab)) claims to automate much cloud stuff, using their own libraries, which are a little… opaque. (update - recently they opensourced a bunch so perhaps this has changed?)
 They have similar, but not identical, APIs to python’s scikit-learn.
-Their (open source) Tensorflow competitor mxnet claims to the the fastest thingy ever times whatever you said plus one.
+Their (open source) Tensorflow competitor mxnet claims to be the fastest thingy ever times whatever you said plus one.

 Spark had over 465 contributors in 2014, making it the most active project in the Apache Software Foundation and among Big Data open source projects.

 Sounds lavishly well-endowed with a community.
 Not an option for me, since the supercomputer I use has its own weird proprietary job management system.
 Although possibly I could set up temporary multiprocess clusters on our cluster?
 It does support python, for example.

 - Standalone – a simple cluster manager included with Spark that makes it easy to set up a private cluster.

 - Apache Mesos – a general cluster manager that can also run Hadoop MapReduce and service applications.